 You should change the output directory as well to one of the web server subdirectories (i.e., C:\xampp\htdocs\project1 if you use XAMPP).

-Select the Full build check box to perform full build of the project.
-Otherwise, partial (faster) build will be performed.
+Select the Full build checkbox to perform a full build of the project.
+Otherwise, the partial (faster) build is performed.

-You can create several database connections and select required one before building the project.
-For example, you can use <Default> database connection for the local testing and create new database connection for uploading files to the production server.
+You can create several database connections and select the required one before building the project.
+For example, you can use the <Default> database connection for local testing and create a new database connection for uploading files to the production server.

-To create new database connection, click the New button.
-Then specify connection name and settings.
+To create a new database connection, click the New button.
+Then specify the connection name and settings.
 Click OK.

-If you are using MySQL locally, database connection settings may be as follows:
+If you are using MySQL locally, you can configure the connection settings like this:

 When uploading files to the server, you may use the following settings:

-How to set local time on built-in web server
+How to set local time on a built-in web server

-To set the time zone on your local machine when using the built-in web server, you need to adjust timezone parameter in C:\Program Files\PHPRunner10.2\EmbeddedServer\php\php.ini.template file.
+To set the timezone on your local machine when using the built-in web server, you need to adjust the timezone parameter in C:\Program Files\PHPRunner10.7\EmbeddedServer\php\php.ini.template file.

 3. Save the file and restart PHPRunner.

-You can find the time zone abbreviation around the world at http://www.timeanddate.com/library/abbreviations/timezones/.
+You can find the timezone abbreviations at http://www.timeanddate.com/library/abbreviations/timezones/.